rubentrancoso/mailserver-quicksetup/README.md

 a script to automate all steps neded to intall https://github.com/hardware/mailserver on a digitalocean droplet

+at the momment it just not cover some few steps that I will be working with

 ## How to use it

 - have a private key in your ~/.ssh/ folder. e.g. id_smtp